volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

   no_storage_interfaces = true
   // One of the arguments from this list "no_storage_static_routes storage_static_routes" must be set no_storage_static_routes = true
-  // One of the arguments from this list "allow_all_usb usb_policy deny_all_usb" must be set deny_all_usb = true
+  // One of the arguments from this list "deny_all_usb allow_all_usb usb_policy" must be set deny_all_usb = true
 }